Zvezda Shipbuilding Complex

-Zvezda Shipbuilding Complex (Судостроительный комплекс «Звезда») is a Russian shipbuilding company that operates the country's largest shipyard in the town of Bolshoy Kamen in the Russian Far East.
+Zvezda Shipbuilding Complex (Судостроительный комплекс «Звезда») is a Russian shipbuilding company that operates the country's largest shipyard in the town of Bolshoy Kamen in Primorsky Krai across the bay from Vladivostok.
 Established in 2015 by a consortium of investors led by the Russian oil company Rosneft, the company has since attracted a large number of orders for oil tankers, LNG carriers and icebreakers.

 Description

 The main production facilities at Zvezda Shipbuilding Complex, built at and around the site of the old Zvezda Shipyard, include a 485 by 114 m graving dock and a horizontal slipway served by a 40,000-tonne floating transfer dock capable of launching 300 m hulls.
 Both production lines are served by 1200-tonne gantry cranes as well as numerous smaller cranes.

 History

+Since 1960s the Zvezda shipyard was used as a base for commissioning of nuclear submarines which were built at Shipyard № 199 in Komsomolsk-on-Amur.

 At the end of the Cold War, the Zvezda shipyard was used to decommission Soviet nuclear submarines, with funding and support from the US and Canada under the Nunn–Lugar Cooperative Threat Reduction initiative.

 Following the decommissioning work, there were plans to expand and redevelop the shipyard to construct larger new ships.
 Work on the latest attempt at expansion began in 2009; the Russian government has criticised delays and threatened to hand control of the project to third parties, perhaps including Rosneft and Gazprom.
 In the longer term, the shipyard may be opened up to foreign investors as part of a broader plan to make the Russian shipbuilding industry capable of competing with shipbuilders in other countries.

 When the expansion is complete, the shipyard would be able to build ships up to 360m and 250,000dwt.

-As of 2017, the Zvezda shipyard has orders for only 14 vessels, mostly from Rosneft, one of the owners.